 The decision to have cataracts removed is made when a patient begins to experience diminished vision, along with negative symptoms, that affect the patients’ daily life.
-Using state-of-the-art surgical equipment, revolutionary lens options, and substantial expertise, Dr. Brian Smith will perform cataract surgery.
-During this very common and successful outpatient procedure, the cataract (clouded lens) is removed and replaced with an artificial, intraocular lens.
+Using state-of-the-art surgical equipment, revolutionary lens options, and substantial expertise, cataract surgery will be performed.
+During this very common and successful outpatient procedure, the cataract (clouded lens) is removed and replaced with an artificial, intraocular lens

 Prior to cataract surgery patients will choose an intraocular lens that will be implanted during their procedure.
-Dr. Smith will thoroughly discuss each lens, which include: the monofocal, ReSTOR, and Toric lens.
-Given the patients’ history and lifestyle, Dr. Smith will then make a lens recommendation based upon the patients’ individual needs.
+All lens options will be thoroughly discussed which includes: the monofocal, ReSTOR, and Toric lens.
+Given the patients’ history and lifestyle, a lens recommendation will be given based upon the patients’ individual needs.

 This standard lens is included, as basic coverage, under most insurance carriers including Medicare.
 It corrects either distance or near vision only, meaning patients who receive this standard implant with cataract surgery may need glasses for either near or distance vision.